chkarthik17/Jobboard-mern/README.md

-# Jobboard – MERN Career Platform 🚀
+# NextHire Career Platform 🚀

 A full-stack **Job Board & Career Platform** built using the **MERN stack**.
 This platform helps job seekers explore trending tech news, find jobs, and access preparation resources — all in one place.